xuhongl/MCW-Serverless-architecture/WDS/Whiteboard design session student guide - Serverless architecture.md

 Learning Objectives:

--   Use a series of Azure Functions that independently scale and break down business logic into discrete components.
+-   Use a series of Azure Functions that independently scale and break down business logic into discrete components

--   Use computer vision algorithms within an Azure Function to accurately detect license plates in car images at scale.
+-   Use computer vision algorithms within an Azure Function to accurately detect license plates in car images at scale

--   Provision and use Cosmos DB as a highly available NoSQL data store for processed data.
+-   Provision and use Cosmos DB as a highly available NoSQL data store for processed data

--   Create a Logic App that contains a workflow to export processed license plates and conditionally send alerts based on successful or unsuccessful operation.
+-   Create a Logic App that contains a workflow to export processed license plates and conditionally send alerts based on successful or unsuccessful operation

--   Use App Insights to monitor the serverless topology, observing how well the solution scales when under load.
+-   Use App Insights to monitor the serverless topology, observing how well the solution scales when under load

--   Implement a Continuous Deployment DevOps process to automatically publish changes to Function Apps.
+-   Implement a Continuous Deployment DevOps process to automatically publish changes to Function Apps

 ## Step 1: Review the customer case study

 **Outcome**

 Analyze your customer’s needs.

-Time frame: 15 minutes
+Timeframe: 15 minutes

 Directions: With all participants in the session, the facilitator/SME presents an overview of the customer case study along with technical tips.
 1. Meet your table participants and trainer
 2. Read all of the directions for steps 1–3 in the student guide
 3. As a table team, review the following customer case study

 ### Customer situation